-Modi Government intends to promote the campaign “Digital India” and to curb tax evasion from the country.
+The government intends to promote the campaign “Digital India” and to curb tax evasion in the country.
 With an intent to stop the circulation of black money, the Government had announced Demonetization on 8th November 2016.
-Moving a step further, a new section 269ST was introduced with an intent to regulate the transactions in cash.
+Moving a step further, a new section 269ST was introduced with the intent to regulate the transactions in cash.

-Section 269ST of the Income Tax Act restricts any person to receive an amount of more than Rs 2 lakhs or more in CASH
+Section 269ST of the Income Tax Act restricts any person to receive an amount of more than Rs 2 lakhs in CASH

 > From one person in a day (Limits receiving cash from one person in one day)

 > For a single transaction (Limits receiving cash against one transaction by splitting the payment over the number of days)